 Use one-to-ones to understand what motivates employees

-Managers need to understand what motivates their employees – that’s why, on average, around a third of the time spent in session is viewing and updating an employee’s Blend drivers, giving them visibility of the different factors that motivate the individual and help managers to see the whole person.
+Managers need to understand what motivates employees – that’s why, on average, around a third of the time spent in session is viewing and updating an employee’s Blend drivers, giving them visibility of the different factors that motivate the individual and help managers to see the whole person.

 Understanding that not everyone is made equal and that factors outside of our job description affect our work performance, is crucial for one-to-ones to make an impact.
 It’s not just about time spent in the office or professional goals – it’s about all the things that motivate and drive your employees to perform at their best, incorporating time spent with family, health and exercise, wellbeing, hobbies and interests, culture and so on.

 By allowing your employees to lead the discussion and talk about the things that drive and motivate them, you can drill down into their key concerns and have open, honest and productive conversations that lead to improved trust and better relationships between your managers and employees.